Yifei-Lexie-Li/Yifei-Lexie-Li/README.md

 ## 🌱 Current Focus
 I’m actively seeking opportunities where I can apply my **analytical expertise** and contribute to innovative projects within collaborative teams.

-📫 Feel free to reach out to me at **lexiekkaaye@gmail.com** for professional inquiries or opportunities where my skills can make a meaningful impact!
+📫 Feel free to reach out to me for professional inquiries or opportunities where my skills can make a meaningful impact!
 📧 Email: [lexiekkaaye@gmail.com]
 🔗 LinkedIn: [www.linkedin.com/in/yifeilexie]
 *Feel free to connect with me!*